 In addition to viewing portions of all the buildings in the Capitol Complex, A&M also toured several large executed and potential lease sites for state agency use.
-555 SW Kansas Avenue, an 86,700 sf private office building located just two blocks from the State Capitol, is the new home for the Kansas Department for Children and Families (DCF).
+The new home for the Kansas Department for Children and Families (DCF) is located just two blocks from the State Capitol at 555 SW Kansas Avenue in an 86,700 sf private office building.
 Utilizing market knowledge and capitalizing on the turn of the entire building after the previous tenant had vacated, DOA negotiated a highly competitive, full-service lease rate of \$15.25/sf.
 DCF took possession of the space in April 2015.
 In addition to approximately \$1.5 million in system furnishings, DOA secured DCF's use for free-the new lease saves the state approximately \$540,000 per year.